harshboi/A-R-T/README.md

   ```
   Note: Functions for such present in the Twint Scraper.ipynb (Name for notebook will be changed in future for better           readability).
 Check in-file documentation on using them.

-Instructions on Running:

 Appendix:
-Criticism and response to such
+Criticism and response to such <br>
-Lack of Unit tests - Added Unittests to modularized and
+Lack of Unit tests - Added Unittests to modularized <br>
-Code not Modularized into files - Modularized code based on functionality into files
+Code not Modularized into files - Modularized code based on functionality into files <br>
-Cluttered home directory - Moved all data files to datasets, created folders for segregating ML models based on framework used
+Cluttered home directory - Moved all data files to datasets, created folders for segregating ML models based on framework used <br>
-Instruction on running not provided in README - Added to README
+Instruction on running not provided in README - Added to README <br>

-### Running Pipeline
+### Instructions on Running
  1. Make sure that your security_tags.txt file and model.pt file are stored in your working directory.
  2. Run the pipeline using ```python pipeline.py```